-Stratified co-payments for DME and/or Part B Drugs: Plans may use a stratified co-payment arrangement for DME and/or Part B drugs provided that: (1) for each strata, the co-payment amount is no greater than the CMS coinsurance requirement for the lower limit of the strata, and (2) the number of co-payment strata does not exceed four.
+Stratified co-payments for DME and/or Part B Drugs: Plans may use a stratified co-payment arrangement for DME and/or Part B drugs provided that the copayment is non-discriminatory and follows all Medicare rules.
+Below iswe find one example of such a stratified copayment which would be acceptable to CMS becausesince it is not discriminatory and does not violate other Medicare rules.
+In the table below note that: (1) for each strata, the co-payment amount is no greater than the CMS coinsurance requirement for the lower limit of the strata, and (2) the number of co-payment strata does not exceed four.
 The following example complies with CMS standards.

-Cost Range For service Co-payment \$0 - \$199 \$0
+Cost Range For service Co-payment

+\$0 - \$199 \$0

 \$200 - \$499 \$40

 \$500 - \$999 \$100

 \$1000 and above \$200

-Tiered cost-sharing of medical benefits: The following guidance applies to benefit package designs that include tiered cost-sharing of medical benefits
+Tiered cost-sharing of medical benefits: The following guidance applies to benefit package designs that include tiered cost-sharing of medical benefits.
+MA plans may tier cost sharing for medical services, provided:

-- On a limited basis, a plan may tier cost-sharing of medical benefits based on service category, e.g., inpatient hospital services, provided: - The plan fully discloses tiered cost-sharing amounts and requirements to enrollees and plan providers; - The services at each tier of cost-sharing are equally accessible to all plan enrollees; and - All beneficiaries are charged the same amount for the same service with the same provider.
+- On a limited basis, a plan may tier cost sharing of medical benefits based on service category, e.g., inpatient hospital services, provided: - The plan fully discloses tiered cost-sharing amounts and requirements to enrollees and plan providers;

+- The services at each tier of cost-sharing are equally available to all plan enrollees; - Enrollees may not be limited to obtaining services from providers/suppliers assigned to a particular tier; and - All beneficiaries are charged the same amount for the same service with the same provider.